As Christians we believe that marriage is a gift from God.

 Whoever is to conduct the wedding will hope to see you on at least two occasions beforehand.
 The first to prepare generally and the second for a rehearsal which usually takes place on a weekday evening a few days before the wedding.

 You will be handed a separate paper showing how much your wedding will cost.
 The total cost depends on factors as to whether, for example, you want the bells and a choir.
 Normally, a non-returnable deposit is paid when the wedding is booked.
 The balance of the fees is then paid in cash before the wedding day, say, at the rehearsal.
 It is helpful if the fees are put in separate envelopes and marked ‘bells’, ‘flowers’, ‘choir’ etc.

-Please discuss your needs with Mrs. Jackie Ellison on 01737 842330 firstname.lastname@example.org or Mrs. Jean Cooke on 01737 245161, our church flower co-ordinators.
+Please discuss your needs with Mrs. Pam Armitage on 07866 745770 firstname.lastname@example.org or Mrs. Jean Cooke on 01737 245161, our church flower co-ordinators.
 The church flower arrangers do not feel able to do wedding flower arrangements so it is necessary to contact a florist of your choice.
 However, it is normal practice to leave your pedestal arrangements in church for use on the Sunday morning.
 Jackie or Jean will be able to answer ay other queries you may have, and offer advice.

 Will you please tell friends and relatives that if confetti is thrown to use the biodegradable sort and it may be thrown outside (not inside!) the churches.
+The church can provide suitable confetti.
 The best place however for them to ‘drown’ you in paper and rice is at the reception where, hopefully there will be an industrial vacuum cleaner to tidy it all up afterwards.